Check your labels for these ingredients

 Do you take a vitamin tablet, or are you thinking of doing so?
-Whether it’s a turmeric, multivitamin, magnesium, beauty or immunity formula, or any other tablet, there’s a high chance they will include ingredients you wouldn't choose to ingest if you knew about them.
+Whether it’s a multivitamin, magnesium, turmeric, beauty or immunity formula, or any other supplement, there’s a high chance they will include ingredients you wouldn't choose to ingest if you knew about them.

-Here are 5 of the most common nasty additives in supplements you may not be aware of when choosing your supplements.
+Here are 5 of the most common nasty additives in supplements you may not be aware of.
 These additives aren't just in cheaper supplements - they're in some of the most expensive brands sold on the high street and online, and they shouldn't be.